cusufcan/cusufcan/README.md

 ###

 <h3 align="left">
-  - I’m currently learning Android Development with Kotlin.<br>
+  - Currently exploring Android Development with Kotlin.<br>
-  - I have been working with Flutter and Dart for a year and developing projects.<br>
+  - Proficient in Flutter and Dart with one year of experience.<br>
 </h3>

 ###